joembedded/JesFs/README.md

 - Run on **ultra-small devices** with minimal resources
 - Work **reliably for years** without maintenance
 - Handle **firmware updates and parameter changes remotely** and securely
-- Be easily **mirrored to a digital twin 👯‍♂️ in the Cloud** (As used e.g. in the [LTX project](https://github.com/joembedded/LTX_server))
+- Be easily **mirrored to a digital twin in the Cloud** (As used e.g. in the [LTX project](https://github.com/joembedded/LTX_server))

 And I couldn't find one.
-So I built it! 🛠️
+So I built it.

 **JesFs** is designed for **"Small and Ultra-Low-Power IoT Devices"** that need to communicate over many different channels (WiFi, Mobile Internet, Bluetooth, UART, Radio-Link, LoRa, Satellite, ...) and must work reliably for years.